KamranNiroomand/Text_Sum_DataBricks/README.md

 Project Overview

-This project implements an end-to-end AI and data solution for Rival Insurance Technology.
+This project implements an end-to-end AI and data solution.
 The goal is to ingest unstructured text data, apply structured processing using Databricks, and generate AI-powered summaries using Azure OpenAI.
-Finally, an API is built to serve the summarized data.

 Architecture Overview

 This project follows Medallion Architecture (Bronze → Silver → Gold) to ensure structured and scalable data transformation.